VC Glossary

 - Unsecured DebtUnsecured Loan

 Unsecured debt is a loan that is not backed by a specific asset of the borrower.
-The lender's only claim if the borrower defaults is a general unsecured claim against the bankruptcy estate, which is why unsecured debt carries materially higher interest rates than secured debt of the same borrower.
+If the borrower defaults, the lender has only a general claim against the borrower's estate, which is why unsecured debt carries materially higher interest rates than secured debt of the same borrower.

 - Venture DebtVenture Lending